Janna Szangolies

 Constraint Logging — Write down the non-negotiables shaping your calls: regulation, brand guardrails, client psychology.

 At first, narrating yourself this way can feel stilted.
-But once you cross that barrier, your brain recognises what the task is: not just doing the work, but teaching the why.
-And from there, the skies open.
+Once you cross that barrier, your brain recognises what the task actually is: not just doing the work, but teaching the why.

 It’s not about replacing instinct.
 It’s about translating it so others can learn, adapt, and carry it forward.